QuTech-Delft/OpenQL/docs/compiler_passes.rst

 	depending on the value of the equally named option, it does this in the Neilsen and Chuang way (``NC``), or in the way as in https://arxiv.org/pdf/1210.0974,pdf (``AM``).

+- unitary decomposition:
+	the unitary decomposition pass is not generally available yet; it is in some private OpenQL branch.

 - scheduler:
     of each kernel's circuit the gates are scheduled at a particular cycle starting from 0 (by filling in the gate's ``cycle`` attribute) that matches the gates' dependences, their duration,